chapel-lang/chapel/man/chpl.rst

     For boolean configuration variables, the value can be omitted, causing the default value to be toggled.

+**--[no-]permit-unhandled-module-errors**

+    Normally, the compiler ensures that all errors are handled for code inside of a module declaration (unless the module overrides that behavior).
+This flag overrides this default, so that the compiler will compile code in a module that does not handle its errors.
+If any error comes up during execution, it will cause the program to halt.

 **--[no-]task-tracking**

     Enable [disable] the Chapel-implemented task tracking table that